-A. Under the direction and supervision of the Director of Human Services, and the Assistant Director of Human Services, the Division of Outreach and Advocacy functions and responsibilities shall include:
+- A. Under the direction and supervision of the Director of Human Services, the Division of Outreach and Advocacy functions and responsibilities shall include: - (1) Identifying and assessing the needs of community residents and identifying gaps in services in order to plan for and stimulate, in cooperation with governmental and voluntary agencies and citizens groups, solutions to address needs and assist residents to thrive. - (2) Implementing effective marketing, including consolidating and disseminating information through various forms that informs community residents of resources available. - (3) Improving access to information and other resources through outreach, advocacy, referral, and case management. - (4) Identifying areas in need of consumer and/or legislative advocacy to improve access to services and improve quality of life for residents of the County. - (5) Assessing social service provision, workflow and efficiency, in an effort to improve consumer satisfaction.

-- (1) Identifying and assessing the needs of community residents and identifying gaps in services in order to plan for and stimulate, in cooperation with governmental and voluntary agencies and citizens groups, solutions to address needs and assist residents to thrive. - (2) Implementing effective marketing, including consolidating and disseminating information through various forms that informs community residents of resources available. - (3) Improving access to information and other resources through outreach, advocacy, information and referral, and case management. - (4) Identifying areas in need of consumer and/or legislative advocacy to improve access to services and improve quality of life for residents of the County. - B. Division head.
-There may be a Director of the Division of Outreach and Advocacy who serves as the head of the Division and shall be responsible to the Director of the Department of Human Services and the Assistant Director of Human Services for its operation. - C. Subdivisions.
-Within the Division of Outreach and Advocacy shall be the following subdivisions: - (1) Office of LGBTQ Services. - (2) Office for People with Special Needs. - (3) Union County Office on Women.
+- (6) Operate and maintain the Director's Action Line. - B. Division head.
+There may be a Director of the Division of Outreach and Advocacy who serves as the head of the Division and shall be responsible to the Director of the Department of Human Services for its operation. - C. Subdivisions.
+Within the Division of Outreach and Advocacy shall be the following subdivisions: - (1) Office of Human Services Constituent Relations (OHSCR)